SCZD/game-list/README.md

-## REMINDER:We are developing a page with more information about these games.
+## REMINDER: We are developing a page with more information about these games.

 Franchise The Witcher.